matthewjwoodruff/summaries/src/zavala_2014_moea.md

     binary-encoding a real-valued problem, because combinatorial
     problems are way harder than continuous ones.

-They list a variety of standard structural optimization problems.
+They list a variety of standard structural optimization problems, and tabulate the studies based on them.
+    NSGAII is the most widely used, and DE has not been tried.
+    They call for parallelism, surrogate modeling, and the incorporation of user preferences.

 # Bibliography